Physics-50/Module-1/docs/week1.md

 --------------
 Please note that in order for the Google classroom link below to work you must first go to Google Classroom through a Chrome browser logged into your g.hmc.edu account and join the class with classroom code: ak7xp3q  - once you've done this once you will not have to log into Google classroom again and all links to documents we provide through Google classroom will work.

+**The course will not appear in your Google Classroom account until you join the course with the class code.**

 We begin our investigation of measuring $$\mu_s$$ by doing an initial exploration.
 Our goal is to come up with a hypothesis to test and a plan for how we will do so (an experimental design).
 In the Exploratory Phase it can be especially important to take detailed notes.
 Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a [template for you to follow along with that we've assigned from Google Classroom](https://classroom.google.com/u/0/w/MjUxNTgyMzY1MDM5/t/all){:target="_blank"}.
 The class code to join the Google classroom site is: ak7xp3q.
 Please make sure to join Google classroom from your g.hmc.edu account.
 Students from other Claremont colleges taking the course should consult HMC's CIS support if you have any issues - they will issue you a g.hmc.edu account.

 **Make sure you have this spreadsheet and your Module 1 Lab Notebook handy as you go through the content on this Week 1 page.
 Please note that we require you to use the provided spreadsheet/lab notebook.
 The shared spreadsheet will make it easier for us to troubleshoot if any issues come up.**